-By Soumik Chakraborty Editor’s Note: The Industrial Disputes Act and other peripheral labour law legislations are socialistic, beneficial legislations, and must be interpreted in the
+By Soumik Chakraborty Editor’s Note: The Industrial Disputes Act and other peripheral labor law legislations are socialistic, beneficial legislation, and must be interpreted in the

-– Prachi Agrawal, CNLU Editor’s Note: Gratuity is a voluntary Payment made by the employer to the employee in recognition of continuous, meritorious services and sincere
+By Prachi Agrawal, CNLU Editor’s Note: Gratuity is a voluntary Payment made by the employer to the employee in recognition of continuous, meritorious services and sincere

 By Swati Duggal, Punjab University Editor’s note: In India the Government has the power to acquire land for a public purpose.
 The legislation that was